willnotwish/go-adc/README.md

 *Note.* When I accessed the pi via a Docker container, I was unable to see the ```/dev/serial0``` symlink, but I could access ```/dev/ttyS0``` OK using minicom.
 I shorted pins 14 & 15 together, and I could see the output transmitted back to the input.

 Hopefully, by using the mini UART for ELM327 comms, I can still use Bluetooth to control the pi (should I develop this idea further) in real time.

-### Extending the basic A/D sampler as a more functional data (voltage) logger
-Suppose I want to be able to access the sampler via a custom designed IoT web interface.

-Here's my idea.

-1. Serve a single page application, written in Vue.js via Nginx.
-2. The spa makes API requests to a back end Go server, which interacts with the MCP3008.

-The user interacts with the spa to view the latest voltage samples, to control the MCP3008 sampling rate and select the input channel(s) to use.

-### Workflow
-#### Back end
-1. Cross compile the back end Go code for the pi0w in a dedicated Docker container, producing the ```go-adc``` executable in the ```backend/dist``` directory.
-2. Build a Docker image based on ```arm32v6/alpine``` tagged ```dl-backend-arm32v6``` from the Go executable, using a custom Dockerfile ```backend/Dockerfile``` and including the back end executable(s).
-3. Push the go-adc-arm32v6 image to Docker Hub.
-4. On the pi0w (using Docker Machine), pull the go-adc-arm32v6 image.
-5. Run the back end with
-docker run --rm -it --privileged -p 8001:8001 -d willnotwish/go-adc-arm32v6:latest
-6. Monitor log with docker logs -f <id>

-#### Front end
-1. Use ```yarn run build``` to build the Vue app in the ```frontend/dist``` directory.
-2. Write an Nginx config file to serve the front end spa, fwarding requests beginning /api to the Go back end.
-3. Build a Docker image based on ```arm32v6/nginx``` tagged ```dl-frontend-arm32v6``` including files from the frontend dist directory.

-### Deployment
-Run docker-compose to orchestrate the two containers.

-Use vue-cli to generate the SPA.
-Develop this independently of the back end API.

-Build the SPA